Kubernetes Network EncryptionEstimated reading time: 3 minutes

 - Supported on all Docker Enterprise supported Linux OSes

-Before deploying the SecureOverlay components one must ensure that Calico is configured so that the IPIP tunnel MTU leaves sufficient headroom for the encryption overhead.
-Encryption adds 26 bytes of overhead but every IPSec packet size must be a multiple of 4 bytes.
+Before deploying the SecureOverlay components, ensure that Calico is configured so that the IPIP tunnel MTU maximum transmission unit (MTU), or the largest packet length that the container will allow, leaves sufficient headroom for the encryption overhead.
+Encryption adds 26 bytes of overhead, but every IPSec packet size must be a multiple of 4 bytes.
 IPIP tunnels require 20 bytes of encapsulation overhead.
-So the IPIP tunnel interface MTU must be no more than “EXTMTU - 46 - ((EXTMTU - 46) modulo 4)” where EXTMTU is the minimum MTU of the external interfaces.
+The IPIP tunnel interface MTU must be no more than “EXTMTU - 46 - ((EXTMTU - 46) modulo 4)”, where EXTMTU is the minimum MTU of the external interfaces.
 An IPIP MTU of 1452 should generally be safe for most deployments.

 Changing UCP’s MTU requires updating the UCP configuration.
 This process is described here.

 Update the following values to the new MTU:

 [cluster_config] ... calico_mtu = "1452" ipip_mtu = "1452" ...

 SecureOverlay allows you to enable IPSec network encryption in Kubernetes.
 Once the cluster nodes’ MTUs are properly configured, deploy the SecureOverlay components using the SecureOverlay YAML file to UCP.

 Beginning with UCP 3.2.4, you can configure SecureOverlay in two ways:

 UCP configuration file